 - Hold games and activities which reinforce the message of recycling

 - Invite an expert to present on issues related to recycling

-Introducing a recycling program doesn’t have to be complicated.
+Introducing a recycling program to your sustainable business doesn’t have to be complicated.
 A few simple changes, introduced over time, can really change the way an entire company views waste management.
-Boost everyone’s involvement in recycling and help to make a difference to the environment.
+Boost everyone’s involvement in recycling and help to make a real difference to the environment.